Posted on: April 27, 2022

 - Making the most of any social media forums being set up for the event and #hashtag conversations.
 These will help you to find out who is going.

 - Reaching out to any of your contacts to see if they’re going so you have some familiar faces to catch up with first.

 Prepare as you would an important business meeting

-Opt for a jacket with a pocket, or take a small handbag with a shoulder strap that can carry your business card holder, a pen and a small notebook or your phone to jot down any follow up points that come out of your discussions.
+Whatever you wear, it helps if you can easily accommodate on your person your business card holder, a pen and a small notebook or your phone to jot down any follow up points that come out of your discussions.

 …facing the entrance is ideal, as you can keep an eye on who is arriving.
 Another good spot is by the refreshments as people naturally gravitate in that direction when they arrive.

-If you’re right handed wear any name badge you are given on the right; if you are left handed then pin it to the left.
-That way when you naturally lean in to shake hands your badge is closer to the person and not tilted away from them.
+If you’re right handed wear your name badge on the right; if you are left handed then pin it to the left.
+That way, if you do shake hands, your badge is closer to the person and not tilted away from them.
 It will give people a decent chance to read your name and imprint in their mind who you are.

 It’s understandable if you’re nervous, most people are at networking events.
 Make it easy on yourself and take the initative to ask people about themselves after the initial greeting.
 Listen to what they tell you.
 Not only does this give you a little breather, it helps you assess what aspect of your work and interests will most engage that person when it’s your turn to speak.

 You are likely to uncover more opportunities to build rapport if you listen more than you speak.
 Use what you’ve learnt from the other person to share some relevant insight and find points of commonality between the two of you.